NavidAlvey/BankingApplication/README.md

 ]
 ```
 4. Once Bank Statement request is sent, document will generate called "MyStatements.pdf" containing statement account transactions
-5. An email of document will also be sent to the accountNumber use in API call
+5. A document will be emailed to the email associated with the accountNumber used in API request